-+ indicates course has prerequisite and/or corequisites.++ indicates any suffixed courses.
+++ indicates any suffixed courses.

 Students must complete all Program Prerequisite Courses and General Education Courses before beginning the Required course area of this degree.

 Related courses from other colleges and universities will not automatically transfer to CGCC.
 All transfer courses are reviewed by the Mortuary Science program director for transferability.
 In all cases, it is the responsibility of the student to initiate the process.